2021 Food & Cherry Blossom Tour of Japan

 Tonight, yet another treat.
 We stay at an authentic Japanese inn with onsen spa baths and a lovely Japanese garden.
 You’ll sleep on soft futon on tatami mat floors in a Japanese-style room – a true onsen getaway and a quintessential Japanese experience!

 The day starts with the opportunity to sample an authentic Japanese-style breakfast – a nutritional feast of grilled fish, miso soup, rice and pickles!

-On the way to Kumamoto we stop at Shimabara Castle (a five-storied feudal-era castle on a hilltop).
-We pause at a former samurai residence converted into a museum, and stop at Mt Unzen Disaster Memorial Hall (a unique, high-tech museum which vividly captures the 1991 disastrous eruption of Mt Unzen).
+On the way to Kumamoto we stop at Shimabara Castle (a five-storied feudal-era castle on a hilltop), another spot for cherry blossom.
+We pause at a former samurai residence converted into a museum, and at Mt Unzen Disaster Memorial Hall (a unique, high-tech museum which vividly captures the 1991 disastrous eruption of Mt Unzen).